Hiring Discrimination and the Task Content of Jobs: Evidence from a Large-Scale Resume Audit: The Experiment

-Following \cite{autor_skill_2003} and \cite{deming_growing_2017}, we rescale ordinal measures to a 0--10 range and average them to construct composite task indices.
-In terms of the theoretical framework, analytical and interpersonal intensity proxy for subjective evaluation noise ($B_j$), while routine cognitive intensity proxies for objective evaluation precision ($P_j$).
-Routine manual and physical tasks serve as controls in the empirical specifications.
+Following \citet{autor_skill_2003} and \citet{deming_growing_2017}, we rescale the underlying ordinal measures to a 0--10 range and average them to construct composite task indices.
+In the theoretical framework, analytical and interpersonal intensity serve as proxies for subjective evaluation noise ($B_j$), while routine cognitive intensity serves as a proxy for objective evaluation precision ($P_j$).
+Routine manual and physical task intensities enter as controls in the empirical specifications.

-We include an additional task measure from \cite{hurst_task-based_2024}, namely contact tasks.
-This measure captures the importance of interactions with coworkers and customers, a central focus in the discrimination literature \citep[e.g.,][]{combes_customer_2016,giuliano_manager_2009,laouenan_hate_2017,nunley_racial_2015,hedegaard_price_2018}.
-It is constructed from two O*NET survey items measuring internal coworker interaction and external customer engagement.
+We also incorporate a contact-task measure from \citet{hurst_task-based_2024}.
+This measure captures the importance of interactions with coworkers and customers, a central focus of the discrimination literature \citep[e.g.,][]{combes_customer_2016,giuliano_manager_2009,laouenan_hate_2017,nunley_racial_2015,hedegaard_price_2018}.
+It is constructed from two O*NET survey items measuring coworker interaction and customer engagement.
+In Proposition \ref{prop:contact_main}, contact scales subjective noise ($B_j$).